MissMeriel/ROSbot_data_collection/rosbot_installation.md

 8. Refer to the instructions [here](https://husarion.com/tutorials/howtostart/rosbot---quick-start/#connecting-rosbot-to-your-wi-fi-network) to connect your ROSbot to wifi or ethernet.
 9. Install the `joy_node` package: `sudo apt install ros-<distro>-joy`.
 Refer to troubleshooting for determining your distro and updating your ros repo and authentication.
 10. Install `bluez` and `bluetoothctl`: ` sudo apt install bluez`
-8. Do X to make sure the bluetooth stays connected
+11. Run `sudo service bluetooth start; bluetoothctl scan on`.
+Try connecting your Xbox controller to the bluetooth.
+Refer to troubleshooting if your bluetooth is disconnecting and reconnecting.
-9. Try running the startup script: `./start_rosbot.sh`.
+12. Try running the startup script: `./start_rosbot.sh`.
 If you experience errors, refer to troubleshooting.
-10. If steps #8-9 run smoothly, add `./start_rosbot.sh` to your startup routine.
+13. If steps #11-12 run smoothly, add `./start_rosbot.sh` to your startup routine.
 For more detailed screenshots, see section below on adding scripts to your startup routine.
     1. Go to Dash and type "Start" into the search bar.
 On HusarionOS, this is the magnifying glass icon at the bottom of the screen.
     2. Double click to open "Session and Startup".
     3. Hit the "Add" icon to add a new routine to startup.